It all starts with a bold idea, and then we apply it to the real world.

 Peer-to-Peer Girl's Health

-We train peer health educators to provide accurate, evidence-based guidance on reproductive decision-making.
-Our program equips students to foster informed, inclusive, and supportive conversations about reproductive health on campus.
+For many students, balancing academic goals with questions about fertility and future family life requires thoughtful mentorship.
+We train peer health educators to provide accurate, evidence-based, and non-coercive guidance on reproductive decision-making.
+Our program equips students to foster informed, inclusive, and supportive conversations about reproductive health on university campuses across the United States, with particular attention to historic women’s colleges.
+We have also piloted reproductive identity–centered life planning discussions with adolescent girls in Kenya.

 Public Media Influence